-In case you hadn’t heard, big news out of the NBA last night.
-The world’s best basketball player, Kevin Durant, went down with an Achilles injury.
-It’s looking like (as we write this) that it’s a ruptured Achilles tendon.
+In case you hadn’t heard, the world’s best basketball player, Kevin Durant, recently went down with an Achilles injury.
+It’s looking like (as we write this) it’s a ruptured Achilles tendon.
 That’s a devesting injury for anyone, let alone a world-class athlete.

-Durant had been dealing with a calf injury, on the same leg, for the last few weeks.
+Durant had been dealing with a calf injury, on the same leg, for a few weeks before this Achilles injury.
 He missed several games because of the calf injury and was in his first game back in action.

 In a press conference after the game, the President of the Warriors, Bob Myers commented, “The initial injury was a calf injury.
 This is not a calf injury,” Myers said.
 “I’m not a doctor, I don’t know how those are related or not, but it’s a different injury.”